Supercolony-net/openbrush-contracts/examples/access-control/README.md

 impl AccessControl for PSP721Struct {}
 ```

-5. Now you only need to define constructor and your basic version of `IPSP721` contract is ready.
+5. Define constructor and your basic version of `IPSP721` contract is ready.

 ```rust
 impl PSP721Struct {